-- Abstinence is best for families: Drinking alcohol has the potential to ruin lives, marriages, and families.
-Abusing alcohol is often handed down from one generation to the next, so its best to avoid it altogether, according to Pentecostal thinking.
+- Abstinence is best for families: Drinking alcohol can ruin lives, marriages, and families.
+Abusing alcohol is often handed down from generation to generation, so it’s best to avoid it altogether, according to Pentecostal thinking.

 - Abstinence is holy: Christians shouldn’t give into the world’s normalization of drinking alcohol, which often includes the celebration of drunkenness, which the Bible strongly forbids.

 Also, see Why Do Pentecostals Fall on the Floor?